namerafal/acucalcpage/README.md

-## Rafal Olewicz
+## Rafal Olewicz - My first website
 # acucalcpage

-This page is about, how to check too fast gone voltage from car battery.
+The page is about, how to check too fast gone voltage from car battery.
 On page there will be calculator, which calculate how long time the battery can stay with a given load. <br>
 The project has started and developing...